randi866/vc_project/README.txt

 Project notes for the variant calling pipeline

+STEPS

+1. Perform QC